ltebean/IAPDemo/README.md

 * description: the product's description
 * coins: the corresponding coins that will be given to the user

+After register all the iap product in itunesconnect, insert the corresponding record into this table, when the client enters the purchase page, it will fetch all the enabled product in this table and then display them to the user.

+#### The Transaction Table

-Add we need a table to store all the transactions
+We also need a table to store all the transactions
 ```
 id | transaction_id | product_id | user_id | time_created | time_updated
 ```